fguillen/fantasy/README.md

 - Easy to set an `image`
 - Managing movement through `direction` and `speed`
 - Built-in movement control through cursors
-- Collision detection, OnCollision callback
+- Collision detection, OnCollision callback, Collision matrix
-- Jump (TODO)
+- Jump
-- Gravity (TODO)
+- Gravity
 - Animations (TODO)
 - Possibility to extend Actor class or instantiate it directly for simple characters
 - Allowing magic instance properties (Like in OpenStruct).
 So programmer can do `actor.stuff = 1` and it is valid (TODO)